MicrosoftDocs/windows-driver-docs/migration-guide/index.md

 1. **BEFORE YOU PROCEED** : Work with CP Coordinator to publish to LIVE.
 It is a good idea to bundle our production requests so we don't have conflicting edits to the Dev Center HXT file.

-2. ** CP Coordintator -- Submit Prodrequest to update STAGE** with revised hardware_dev_center.hxt, hw_nodes, and your WDCML project
+2. ** CP Coordinator -- Submit Prodrequest to update STAGE** with revised hardware_dev_center.hxt, hw_nodes, and your WDCML project

 3. **Make sure TOC works correctly**
     * Technology link in the TOC points to new parent in HW_NODES
     * Design guide link points to single-topic target (the top conceptual topic that will redirect to OP)

-4.  ** CP Coordintator -- Publish OP content to the world**
+4.  ** CP Coordinator -- Publish OP content to the world**
     1. First merge your *working-branch* to *MASTER*
     2. Review your content on MSDN Stage (no branch specifier needed in the URL)
     3. Merge your changes in *MASTER* to *LIVE*!

-5. ** CP Coordintator -- Update your Prodrequest - ask them to push the changes to LIVE**
+5. ** CP Coordinator -- Update your Prodrequest - ask them to push the changes to LIVE**

-6. ** CP Coordintator -- Submit redirects CSV to the MSDN team**
+6. ** CP Coordinator -- Submit redirects CSV to the MSDN team**

 7. **Writer -- Review the changes on the LIVE environment**